 This course considers models, methods, and issues in population ecology.
 Topics include the effects of density dependence, delays, demographic stochasticity, and age structure on population growth; population interactions (predation, competition, and mutualism); and applications of optimal control theory to the management of renewable resources.

 Prerequisites:Either a course in differential equations or permission of the instructor Course Web Page (Spring 2011)

 This course considers models for the growth and dispersal of biological populations.
 Topics include population persistence, climate-induced range shifts, and rates of spread of invading organisms.
 We will consider reaction-diffusion equations, integrodifference equations, branching random walks, and other relevant classes of models.

 Prerequisites:Either a course in partial differential equations or permission of the instructor Course Web Page (Spring 2012)

 Here is acourse flier to help you remember our courses.

 Schedule of Mathematical Biology Courses:

-The Mathematical Biology Journal Club (MBJC) consists a group of students and faculty members in mathematics, biological and physical sciences, medicine, as well as engineering who are interested in the interface of biology and medical science and mathematics.
-MBJC meets once a week in an informal atmosphere and encourages participants to explore and develop various topics of common interest.
+The Mathematical Biology Journal Club (MBJC) is a group of students and faculty in mathematics, biological and physical sciences, medicine, as well as engineering who are interested in the interface of biology, medical science, and mathematics.
+MBJC meets once a week and encourages participants to explore topics of common interest.